Kent & StoweKent & Stowe

 Person clearing leaves with leaf grabbers

-A spring-tine rake like Stainless Steel Lawn & Leaf Rake is invaluable in autumn, too, gathering leaves and pulling thatch from lawns.
+A spring-tine rake like Stainless Steel Lawn & Leaf Rake is invaluable in autumn, too for gathering leaves and pulling thatch from lawns.

 Give grass a final cut of the season